 - All work has to be original!

 - Cheating = 0 points for assignment/exam

 - Possibly E in course and further administrative sanctions

+- Every dishonesty will be reported to office of academic honesty

 - Late policy:

 - -20% per day

 - No exceptions!

 - Course projects:

 - Every student has to contribute in every phase of the project!

 - Don't let others freeload on you hard work!

 - Inform me or TA immediatly